Yandex Cloud

 {"access_token": "y0__wgBhMmiugUY4b40IJCda4YSeAfV5tAoPqy2tttkQsy********", "expires_in": 31536000, "refresh_token": "1:7WGrfpErRSTlkTJI:NGU-BJxhvhUdwDxDuez5ana4Befm63bXXhNpJFnbWDX1XJ_rJ3qh6DH_AItBhFJk********:ZZP-Pf0nxo4nil********", "token_type": "bearer"}%

-Save the resulting access_token field value.
-This is the application's OAuth token the workflow will need to access Tracker.
+Store the value returned in the access_token field.
+This is the application's OAuth token the workflow will use to access Tracker.

 Create a Yandex Lockbox secretCreate a Yandex Lockbox secret